The Alabama Rig (aka Umbrella Rig)

 The Alabama rig is most effective in fall or when there are bass chasing schools of baitfish.

-After Paul Elias won the FLW Lake Guntersville Bass Tournament in 2011 using the Alabama Rig, it gained nationwide attention; and I, like many anglers, took immediate interest.
-As a competitive tournament bass angler, I’m always looking for a better mouse trap in my efforts to put more and bigger bass in the boat.
+After Paul Elias won the FLW Lake Guntersville Bass Tournament in 2011 using the Alabama Rig, it garnered nationwide attention, and I, like many other anglers, found myself immediately intrigued.
+As a competitive tournament bass angler, I’m always searching for innovative techniques to help me catch more and larger bass.
+The Alabama Rig seemed like a game changer, promising to revolutionize the way we approach bass fishing.

 Winning Major Tournaments

-In mid October of 2011, I fished a local team bass tournament on Oneida Lake with Mike Cusano from Clay, NY.
-During this eight hour event, I used the alabama rig to land several fish.
-Two were key fish that increased our tournament limit and secured the victory along with big bass honors.
+In mid-October 2011, I participated in a local team bass tournament on Oneida Lake alongside my fishing partner, Mike Cusano, from Clay, NY.
+Over the course of the eight-hour event, I utilized the Alabama Rig to land several fish, two of which were key catches that significantly boosted our tournament limit.
+Our collective efforts ultimately secured our victory and earned us big bass honors.

 Alabama Rigs Bring in Hungry Fish